 - Demonstrated success in implementing fundraising plans.

-- Excellent problem solving skills.
+- Excellent problem solving and conflict management skills.

 - Active participant in professional, respectful and “constructive” organizational culture.

 - Willingness to accept and promote the beliefs and principles of the Girl Scout Movement.
 Able to demonstrate and exemplify the qualities and actions outlined in the Girl Scout Promise and Law.
 Current knowledge of Girl Scouting is preferred.

 - Ability to work effectively with individuals and teams, and willingness to work with people regardless of age, race, disability, religion, ethnicity, or socioeconomic background.

 - Licensed and insured California driver.
 Must be able to pass background screening, including driving records.

 - Must be able to work a flexible schedule.

 GSOC is proud to be an equal opportunity employer.
 GSOC is committed to a process of diversity and inclusion.